86Box/docs/settings/peripherals.rst

 Hard disk drive controller card to emulate.
 Only cards supported by the machine's expansion buses will be listed.

 MFM, RLL, ESDI and IDE controllers are available.
-On machines with onboard IDE, selecting an IDE controller is not necessary.
+Selecting an IDE controller is not necessary for machines with onboard IDE.

 The *Configure* button opens a new window with settings specific to the selected controller card, such as the BIOS option ROM address.